Hydrovac for Municipal Public Works

 - MS4 stormwater compliance documentation work

-How to Pick the Right Provider
+How to pick the right provider

-- RFP/RFQ-compliant proposal capability and bonding
+- 1RFP/RFQ-compliant proposal capability and bonding

-- Public-works experience with reporting and documentation requirements
+- 2Public-works experience with reporting and documentation requirements

-- Local presence — mobilization charges drain municipal budgets quickly
+- 3Local presence — mobilization charges drain municipal budgets quickly

-- Pricing transparency for grant-funded and reimbursable work
+- 4Pricing transparency for grant-funded and reimbursable work

-- Disposal management for storm-system spoils (often regulated)
+- 5Disposal management for storm-system spoils (often regulated)

-- Multi-year contract capability for predictable maintenance schedules
+- 6Multi-year contract capability for predictable maintenance schedules

 How are hydrovac contracts typically structured for municipalities?